prmr/JetUML/docs/install.md

 Starting with Release 3.0, JetUML is distributed in two formats:

-* **Self-contained application:** A large download that includes all dependencies necessary to run the application and that can be installed using an installer.
-The self-contained application is **OS-dependent** and does not require Java to be installed.
+* **Self-contained application:** A large OS-specific download that must be installed on your system, but that does not require the Java platform.
 * **Thin Jar:** A single small Java archive (jar) file that does _not_ include any of the dependencies.
 This option is available for experienced users who just want to download a tiny file and run it from the command-line.
-The thin jar is **OS-independent** but requires to have Java 11 or later *and* JavaFX 11 or later installed.
+The thin jar is OS-independent but requires to have Java 11 or later *and* JavaFX 11 or later installed.

-## Runtime Image
+## Self-Contained Application

-Download the file `JetUML-<OS>-<Version>-<ext>` that corresponds to your operating system from the latest release page.
+Download the file `JetUML-<OS>-<Version>-<ext>` that corresponds to your operating system from the [latest release page](https://github.com/prmr/JetUML/releases).

 #### Windows